snese/ppt-tranlator/README.md

 The application uses a CI/CD pipeline that automatically deploys changes when code is pushed to the main branch:

-1. **Frontend**: AWS Amplify automatically rebuilds and deploys the React application
+1. **Frontend**: AWS CloudFront + S3 automatically rebuilds and deploys the React application
 2. **Backend**: GitHub Actions workflow updates Lambda functions and container images
 3. **Infrastructure**: CDK deployment updates any infrastructure changes